karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 ### Accountability

 People should be accountable for AI systems.
 Designers and developers of AI-based solutions should work within a framework of governance and organizational principles that ensure the solution meets ethical and legal standards that are clearly defined.

+# Common Machine Learning Types

+### Regression

+It is a type of supervised learning method.
+The ability to predict outcome variables give 1 or more inputs.
+In this type the result is numeric(price,amount,size).
+It is generally finding relations between variables.

+### Classification

+It is a type of supervised learning method.
+The goal is to predict a discrete label or category for a given input based on its features.
+The task is to map input data to one of several predefined classes.

+### Clustering

+This is a type of unsupervised learning methods.
+In this we donot have any kinds of labelled data.
+The model is trained to find underlying relations between the input items and group them into clusters based on these relations.